Vata-Pitta Dosha Guide: Diet, Traits & How to Balance the "Dual" Energy

 Evening Routine

-- Disable screens for an hour prior to sleeping; try reading or meditating instead
+- Disable screens for an hour prior to sleeping.

 🌿 Advanced Herbal Strategies

-- Jatamansi – A powerful nervine for deep stress, anxiety, and sleep imbalance
+- Jatamansi: A powerful nervine for deep stress and anxiety.

 🍽️ Recipes for Balancing Vata-Pitta